Language selection

 • (i) a provision of the Act or a regulation made or continued under the Act, or

-• (ii) a term or condition of a licence, registration certificate or permit issued to it under any regulation made or continued under the Act;
+• (ii) a condition of a licence, registration certificate or permit issued to it under any regulation made or continued under the Act;

 • (g) the senior person in charge mentioned in the application has been convicted, as an adult, within the previous 10 years of